epochtalk/epochtalk_server/CONTRIBUTIONS.md

 Refrain from adding more `test/seed/` files.
 Currently, user seed is there because all tests use users for authentication and user creation is expensive.

+Seeding creates interdependency between tests.
+One test may expect data to be there in order to work, and another may need there to be no data first.
-Instead of seeding, please use factories, and setup functions.
+Instead of seeding, please use factories and setup functions.

 ### Data/Conn/Channel Case